 4. Attack the important stuff first.

-Speaking of procrastinating — it’s really easy to put off doing the things on your to do list that require a bit more effort.
+Speaking of procrastinating — it’s really easy to put off doing the things on our to do list that require a bit more effort.
 Because of this, the important stuff isn’t attended to.
-This is neither efficient nor is it helping you in any way.
-Crossing off easy unimportant tasks off your to do list may feel awesome (and by all means, WAY TO GO!), but in effect you’re making yourself a whole lot less productive.
+This is neither efficient nor is it helpful.
+Crossing off easy unimportant tasks off your to do list may feel awesome (and by all means, WAY TO GO), but in effect we’re making ourselves a whole lot less productive.

-When deciding where to begin with your to do list — think about what actually needs to be done by the end of the day.
+When deciding where to begin with a to do list — think about what actually needs to be done by the end of the day.
 Start there.
-You’ll feel so much better getting these items actually crossed off your list than seeing them again and again and again.
+You’ll feel so much better getting these items actually crossed off the list than seeing them again and again and again.

-We all want to believe we’re super heroes in disguise, but at the end of the day some of our to do lists are just too much.
+We all want to believe we’re superheroes in disguise, but at the end of the day some of our to do lists are just too much.
 You’ve attacked the most important stuff first, you’ve stayed focused, but you still need help.
 And that’s ok.
 There are a ton of tools out there to help you get shit done.
-Here are a few tools to help cross a few items off your to do list.
+Here are a few to help cross some items off your to-do list.

 Sending thank you notes, party invites, birthday cards or just about any other greeting card known to mankind can be as easy as sending an email.
-Postable has a bewitching selection of greeting cards that we’ll mail for you.
-Just get married and need to mail out hundreds of thank you notes?
-Perhaps you’re a business owner who needs to mail out a bunch of birthday cards to your clients.
+Postable has a bewitching selection of greeting cards that can be mailed for you.
 You can send bulk mailings or single one-off cards with just a few clicks without ever sacrificing quality for quantity.
-The cards are mailed out in beautiful Kraft envelopes and quality paper.
+The cards are mailed out in beautiful Kraft envelopes and printed on quality paper.

 Use Trello to easily keep up with project management, Slack to keep up with communicating with your team, Toggl to keep track of the time you’re putting in, and Boomerang to painlessly manage your emails.